-The script for Star Trek: Deep Space Nine‘s third season episode “The Search” called for a new class of warship, which it described as “a little clunky.”
-The vessel “was built primarily for battle,” it said, “not exploration or science.”
+The script of Star Trek: Deep Space Nine’s Season 3 episode “The Search” called for a new class of warship, one it described as “a little clunky.”
+This starship “was built primarily for battle,” it said, “not exploration or science.”

-The reason for introducing the ship was that Executive Producer Ira Steven Behr and the show’s writers felt that mere runabouts couldn’t be expected to defend the space station against the Dominion, who had shown themselves capable of destroying a Galaxy-class starship in the Season 2 finale, “The Jem’Hadar.”
+The reason for introducing the ship was that Executive Producer Ira Steven Behr and his writers felt that mere runabouts couldn’t defend Deep Space Nine against the Dominion, who had shown themselves capable of destroying a Galaxy-class starship in the Season 2 finale, “The Jem’Hadar”.

-“We had all these plans for this Dominion,” said Behr in an interview that was included in Star Trek: Deep Space Nine‘s Season 3 DVD, “and what were we going to go after them with?
+“We had all these plans for this Dominion,” said Behr in an interview for Star Trek: Deep Space Nine’s Season 3 DVD, “and what were we going to go after them with?
 Shuttlecrafts?”
 He added, “You know, it just seemed ridiculous.
 So we needed a ship.”

-Yet it was the runabout which concept artist Jim Martin initially “beefed up”.
+Yet it was the runabout concept artist Jim Martin initially “beefed up.”

-“I started with the cockpit windows,” he recalled in an interview with Star Trek: The Magazine (August 1999), “and worked my way out, adding things on top of the runabout, making it look like they were adding systems and weapons to an existing ship.”
+“I started with the cockpit windows,” he recalled in an interview with Star Trek: The Magazine, “and worked my way out, adding things on top of the runabout, making it look like they were adding systems and weapons to an existing ship.”